nathan-weinberg/tendrl-vagrant/README.md

 * If you decided to deploy tendrl
   * an additional VM will run tendrl server components
   * the Ansible inventory and tendrl install playbook have been generated
-  * the installation playbook has been executed on the Tendrl server and RHGS nodes
+  * the installation playbook has been executed on the Tendrl server and storage nodes
   * the Tendrl UI is reachable on the IP address of the eth1 adapter of the Tendrl VM (the URL also displayed after the installer finished)

 ## Clean up / Refresh images

 If you like to clean up disk space or there are updates to the images do the following:

-* run `rm ~/.vagrant.d/boxes/rhgs-*.box` and `rm ~/.vagrant.d/boxes/tendrl-*.box` to delete older Vagrant images
-* on VirtualBox - remove the VM instances named `packer-tendrl-server-...` and `packer-rhgs-node-...` (these are base images for the clones)
+* on VirtualBox - remove the VM instances named `packer-tendrl-server-...` and `packer-tendrl-node-...` (these are base images for the clones)
 * on libvirt
   * run `virsh vol-list default` to list all images in your `default` storage pool (adjust the name if you are using a different one)
-  * run `virsh vol-delete rhgs-node-... default` and  `virsh vol-delete tendrl-server-... default` to delete the images starting with `rhgs-node-...` and `tendrl-server-...` (replace with full name) from the default pool
+  * run `virsh vol-delete tendrl-node-... default` and  `virsh vol-delete tendrl-server-... default` to delete the images starting with `tendrl-node-...` and `tendrl-server-...` (replace with full name) from the default pool
+* run `vagrant box update`

 Next time you do `vagrant up` it will automatically pull new images.